[Fix] The application was unable to start correctly (0xc0000005)

 3. In the Windows Update, click on the “View Update History” option.

-4. In the Update History, click on the “Uninstall Updates” option and it should take you to the uninstallation screen where all the recently installed updates will be listed.
+4. In the Update History, click on the “Uninstall Updates” option, and it should take you to the uninstallation screen where all the recently installed updates will be listed.

 Locate KB4100347 and/or KB4457128 Updates and Select Uninstall to Delete These Updates

-5. From the list, right-click on the update that was installed recently and caused this error on your computer.
+5. From the list, right-click on the update that was recently installed and caused this error on your computer.

 6. Right-click on this update and select the “Uninstall” button to remove it completely from the computer.